pupilfirst/wd301-scripts/class-components/creating-task-component/README.md

 We use ES6 class to define a component.

 A component have to inherit from `React.Component` class.
-So, if we are to create a component `Task`, it will look like
+We will next create a `Task` component.

 Let's create a new file `Task.tsx`.
 When creating a component, you have to capitalize the first character.